spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 ### Launch Conditional Execution Composed Task Definition

-To launch the composed task, press the play button of the task definition named `conditional-execution` as shown below:
+To launch the composed task, click the dropdown icon to the left of the task definition named `conditional-execution` and select the `Launch` option as shown below:
 ![Conditional Execution Task Definition Launch](images/SCDF-composed-task-conditional-execution-launch.png) Now the task launch page will appear.
 Since we are using app defaults, we just need to press the `Launch the task` button as shown below:
-![Conditional Execution Task Definition Launch](images/SCDF-composed-task-conditional-execution-launch-verify.png) When the composed task called `conditional-execution` task definition is launched, it launches the task called timestamp-1 and, if it completes successfully, then the task called timestamp-2 is launched.
-If timestamp-1 fails, then timestamp-2 does not launch.
+![Conditional Execution Task Definition Launch](images/SCDF-composed-task-conditional-execution-launch-verify.png) When the composed task called `conditional-execution` task definition is launched, it launches the task called `conditional-execution-task-a` and, if it completes successfully, then the task called `conditional-execution-task-b` is launched.
+If `conditional-execution-task-a` fails, then `conditional-execution-task-b` does not launch.

 ### Check the status of the Conditional Execution Composed Task Definition

 Now that we have executed the `conditional-execution` task definition, we can check the task execution status.
 This can be done by clicking the `Executions` tab on top of the `Tasks` page.
-From here we can see that the `conditional-execution` (`Composed-Task-Runner`) successfully launched each of the child apps(`timestamp-1` and `timestamp-2`) as shown below:
+From here we can see that the `conditional-execution` (`Composed-Task-Runner`) successfully launched each of the child apps(`conditional-execution-task-a` and `conditional-execution-task-b`) as shown below:
 ![Conditional Execution Flow](images/SCDF-composed-task-conditional-execution-list.png)

 ## Transitional Execution